dbosk/introtools/modules/latex/latex.md

 [overleaf-kth]: https://www.overleaf.com/edu/kth

 With Overleaf Professional you can [use Overleaf with Git][overleaf-git].
-However, to use branching and pull-requests to their full extent, it's probably easier to use a local editor instead of Overleaf.
-All powerful text editors has syntax highlighting and auto-completion support for LaTeX.
+However, to use branching and pull-requests to their full extent, you'll have to use a local editor (as in the videos above) instead of Overleaf.
+All powerful text editors have syntax highlighting and auto-completion support for LaTeX.

 [overleaf-git]: https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub,_GitLab_or_BitBucket%3F